vsedwick/Portfolio/readme.md

 This repository is structured to provide examples of my capabilities in multiple programming environments, organized by language:
 - #### Thesis (Python):
   Scripts and tools developed during my PhD, including data analysis for neurophysiological recordings, image processing, and statistical analysis.
+These scripts handle various tasks such as data extraction, transformation, and loading, statistical analysis, and visualization, related to my research on behavioral neuroscience.

 - #### SQL:
     Queries for data manipulation and analysis, focusing on customer data and relational database management.